eduuh/eduuh-tech-blog/data/blog/dotnet/dotnet-api-basics.md

 ---
-title: One Dotnet Basics, Part 1
+title: Catalog 1.
+Dotnet Rest API Basics
 date: '2021-10-02'
-tags: ['.net', 'api']
+tags: ['.net', 'catalog', 'api']
 draft: false
-summary: Catalog Api Project
+summary: Part 1 Catalog Api Project.
+Exploring .Net 6 , csharp 10  together with MongoDB
 images: []
 layout: PostLayout
 ---

 ## .Net 6 Rest Api

-Allows you to expose resources both inside or outside your network.
-The idea behing HTTP is that a client sends an HTTP requests to a server, and then the server responds to that client.
-This is one of the most important concepsts, irrespective of whether you are building web APIS, websites or complex cloud applications.
+A Rest API allows you to expose resources both inside or outside your network.
+The idea behing HTTP(workflow) is that a client sends an **HTTP request** to a server, and then the server responds to that client with a **response.** This is one of the most important concepts irrespective of whether you are building web APIS, websites or complex cloud applications.

 In summary this is the lifecyle of a https request.

-1. The communication starts.
-2. The client sends a request to the server.
+1. The communication starts on the client by sending a request to a web server.
-3. The server receiver the request.
+2. The server receives the request and executes the logic behind the request.
-4. The server most likely does something(executes some logic/code)
-5. The server responds to the client.
+3. Once the logic has successfully completed the server responds with a response.
-6. The communications ends.
+4. The communications ends.

 After that cycle, the server is no longer aware of the client and if the client sends another request, the server is not aware that it responded to a request earlier for the same client because **HTTP is stateless**.